TIME MANAGEMENT TRAINING COURSE

 Some people blame everything that goes wrong in their life on something or someone else.
 They take the role of a victim, and they give all their power and control away.
-Successful people dedicate themselves towards taking responsibility for their lives, no matter what the unforeseen or uncontrollable events.
-Live in the present: the past cannot be changed, and the future is the direct result of what you do right now!
+Successful people dedicate themselves to taking responsibility for their lives, no matter the unforeseen or uncontrollable events.
+Live in the present: the past cannot be changed, and the future directly results from what you do right now!

 Prioritizing Your Time

 In Module Two, you will learn time management is about more than just managing our time; it is about managing ourselves in relation to time.
 It is about setting priorities and taking charge.
 It means changing habits or activities that cause us to waste time.
 It means being willing to experiment with different methods and ideas to enable you to find the best way to make maximum use of time.